 Academic Bankruptcy: All attempted hours will be included in determining a student’s financial aid eligibility.
 However, coursework included in an academic bankruptcy does NOT count in earned hours.
 This means that the completion rate of a student with academic bankruptcy may be adversely affected.

 Evaluation and Notification of Eligibility

-The minimum progress standards will be checked after each semester of enrollment (Fall, Spring, and Summer).
+The minimum progress standards will be checked after each semester or term of enrollment (Fall, Spring, and Summer).
 At the end of each term of enrollment, students must earn the minimum cumulative GPA, minimum number of credit hours, and be within the maximum timeframe.
 At the time of each evaluation, a student who has not achieved the required GPA, or who is not successfully completing his or her educational program at the required pace, is no longer eligible to receive assistance under the Title IV programs unless the student is placed on financial aid warning or the student has appealed and has been placed on financial aid probation.